40net-cloud/fortinet-azure-solutions/FortiGate/A-Single-VM/README.md

 #### Introduction

 East-West connections are considered the connections between internal subnets within the VNET or peered VNETs.
-The goal is to direct this traffic via the FortiGate.
+The goal is to direct this traffic via the FortiGate-VM.

-To direct traffic to the FortiGate NGFW routing needs to be adapted on Microsoft Azure using User Defined Routing (UDR).
+To direct traffic to the FortiGate-VM routing needs to be adapted on Microsoft Azure using User Defined Routing (UDR).
 With UDRs the routing in Azure can be adapted to send traffic destined for a specific network IP range to a specific destination such as Internet, VPN Gateway, Virtual Network (VNET), ...
-In order for the FortiGate to become the destination there is a specific destination called Virtual Appliance.
-The private IP of the FortiGate is provided.
+In order for the FortiGate-VM to become the destination there is a specific destination called Virtual Appliance.
+The private IP of the FortiGate-VM is provided.
 More information about User Defined Routing can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview)

 #### East-West Flow